We look at sleep training approaches, whether they work and the impact on you and your baby.

 A big talking point for many parents is sleep.
 How much snooze they’re getting and how much their baby’s sleeping.
 How many times have you been asked ‘Is your baby sleeping through the night?’
 Or wondered yourself ‘Should my baby be sleeping through the night?’

-Many parents will also question whether there is something they could or should be doing to encourage their baby to sleep longer or better at night (BASIS, 2018a).
+Many parents will also question whether there is something they could or should be doing to encourage their baby to sleep longer or better at night (BASIS, no date a).

 This is usually when thoughts turn to sleep training.
 Especially if (well-meaning) friends and family are worrying you with the perils of not sleep training your baby.
 ‘They’ll never learn to sleep on their own, if you don’t’.
 ‘You’ll spoil them if you keep rocking/feeding/cuddling them to sleep’.